For Businesses Impacted by COVID-19

 Phase Two of the program closed on June 17.

 All eligible applicants to the prior Phase One (March 12-29) as well as to the City’s Neighborhood Mini-Grant program will be automatically re-entered in Phase Two.
 To check your application status and confirm you've been entered in Phase Two, complete the request form.

 Neighborhood Mini-Grants * CLOSED *

 The City has joined with community partners to repurpose existing funds for a new COVID-19 mini-grant program focused on delivering relief to small businesses in historically underserved communities and women-owned businesses.
 Eligibility and award amounts vary by neighborhood, ranging between $1,000-$10,000.
 The funds may be used to support expenses such as payroll, rent, and utilities, or to supplement income resulting from a direct loss of business revenue.
 Neighborhood awards were announced on June 1, 2020.
-The Women's Entrepreneurship Grant closed on June 15, 2020, and awards will be announced soon.
+View highlights from our grant programs and a list of recipients.